-In order to further reflect final states from dark meson's decay, we suggest to utilize a variable which has a dependency on types of reconstructed particles.
+In order to further reflect final states from dark meson's decay, we suggest to utilize a variable which has a dependency on detector's response to different final state particles.
 At the LHC, most of SM particles, except muons and neutrinos, will be stopped by calorimeters and deposit their energy on calorimeters.
 There are two kinds of calorimeters used in the LHC, electromagnetic-calorimeter(ECAL) and hadronic-calorimeter(HCAL).